World Television Day: Celebrating the Power of the Screen

 TV, which some people call the “idiot box” or the “small screen,” has been around for a really long time.
 It’s like a special friend that’s always with us, giving us news, fun stuff, and helping us talk to people far away.

 On World Television Day, we throw a big party to say how awesome TV is and how it changed our world.
 In this article, we’ll talk about why we have this special day and all the fun things we can do to celebrate it!
-Yay,
+Yay!

 World Television Day is like a special day that happens on November 21st every year, and it was made by the United Nations in 1996.
 They made it to remind everyone how cool TV is and how it can do awesome things like show different cultures, help people talk to each other, and even change what people think about stuff.
 TV is like a big deal, and we should use it to make the world even better!

-Why is World Television Day Celebrated?
+2 Reasons Why World Television Day Celebrated?

 1. Promoting Cultural Exchange